kfitz/reading-notebook/en/pages/baron2.md

-Baron, Naomi.
-Words Onscreen: The Fate of Reading in a Digital World.
+# Baron, Naomi. *Words Onscreen: The Fate of Reading in a Digital World*.
 Forthcoming: Oxford University Press.

-nl;pr: Not Long; Please Read: A Preface
+## nl;pr: Not Long; Please Read: A Preface

 "Does it matter what medium we use for reading: print or digital text?"
 (1)